 Course Recognition for Universities

 From 2021, Western Sydney University is excited to launch its new Bachelor of Health Science (Recreational Therapy) course.
 Complete the course full-time in 3 years or in part-time mode.
 You can study at Campbelltown, Sydney City campus or complete the course fully online.
-The Recreational Therapy course at Western is accredited by Diversional and Recreation Therapy Australia.
+The Recreational Therapy course at Western is accredited by the Australian Recreation Therapy Association.

 Graduates can work as recreational therapists, diversional therapists, recreation officers, and other exciting roles that use leisure and other tools to improve health and quality of life.
 Graduates can work in rehabilitation centres, psychiatric units, special schools, day care centres, aged care facilities, disability services and in a range of government, community services settings or private enterprises.
 The program combines theory and practice in leisure, education, psychology, management, aged care, disability and mental health, with a comprehensive foundation of the health sciences.
 Students will develop the professional competencies important for ethical and safe practice and high-quality care, and the skills to work in multidisciplinary teams.
 Evidence-based practice is one of the most important trends in healthcare today and is a strong feature of the program.
 You will also have opportunities to develop clinical reasoning, problem-solving and research skills through project-based and work-integrated learning experiences throughout the course.